-Using Content Libraries
+Working with Content Libraries

-Use the vSphere Automation API to access the Content Library service and use it to store and share different types of content in your vSphere environment.
+You can use the Content Library feature to store and share different types of content in your vSphere environment.
 Content libraries are vSphere container objects for storing and sharing OVF and OVA packages, VM templates, vApp templates, and other types of files.